Creating and Growing an Emergency Fund (Part 2).

 Managing an emergency fund requires great discipline.
 Before setting up an emergency fund, there is the need to set goals on how and when the fund shall be used.
 The fund must only be used in emergency situations.
 The following steps serve as a guide to establishing and growing an emergency fund;

-- Gradually Increase Contributions: It is advisable to begin small when starting an emergency fund.
+?
+Gradually Increase Contributions: It is advisable to begin small when starting an emergency fund.
 This is to ensure you are not initially overwhelmed.
 However, after contribution to the fund for more than six months, you can make a small amount of increment Also when there is a salary increment, an increment can be made to contributions to the fund.
-Additionally, one time contribution can be made in case of bonus and other one time payments

 In utilizing the emergency fund, set some guidelines for what constitutes an emergency and stay consistent since not every unexpected expense can be termed emergency.
 However, don’t be afraid to use it if you need it.
 If you spend part of your emergency, work to rebuild it.

 Think of an emergency fund as financial backup for you and your family in case something unplanned happens.
 The primary investment objective should be conservation of principal.
 By starting an emergency fund now, you can avoid serious financial problems in future.
 Talk to NIMED Capital Limited for advice on how to start an emergency fund.